 For example, if a patient with advanced cancer refuses pain medication, this can pose a challenge for the healthcare team. is an essential component of hospice care, and untreated pain can have a significant impact on a patient’s quality of life.
 In such cases, the healthcare team must balance the patient’s autonomy with their obligation to provide effective .

 Mrs. Smith, a 75-year-old woman with advanced pancreatic cancer, refuses pain medication.
-She is concerned about the side effects of pain medication and prefers to manage her pain through alternative therapies.
+She is concerned about the of pain medication and prefers to manage her pain through alternative therapies.

 Solution: The healthcare team should respect Mrs. Smith’s autonomy and encourage her to try alternative therapies.
 They should also ensure that she receives adequate pain management.
 The team can work with Mrs. Smith to find a pain management plan that is acceptable to her, such as a combination of alternative therapies and pain medication.